 Thesis - 6 hours minimum

-GEO 6971 6 Thesis
+URP 6971 6 Thesis

-Students approved to pursue this option must complete all of the 21 core credits, 21 elective credits, and a minimum of 6 credit hours of thesis.
+Students approved to pursue this option must complete all of the 27 core credits, 15 elective credits, and a minimum of 6 credit hours of thesis.
 The thesis must be completed and approved for the credit to be received.